flesler/parallel/README.md

 --version           Print the comand version and exit
 ```

-# Arguments replacements
+# Arguments placeholders

-- When `--pipe` is omitted, the input lines will replace each `{}` found in the command
+Unless `--pipe` is used, the input lines will be sent to jobs as command-line arguments.
+You can include placeholders and they will be replaced with each input line.
-- If no `{}` is found, lines will be appended to the end
+If no placeholder is found, input lines will be appended to the end as last arguments.
-- If `{}` is within other parameters, all lines will be placed between them
-- Any characters before or after `{}` will be used for each line, use quotes for spaces
+Everything around each placeholder will be repeated for each line.
+Use quotes to include spaces.

 ```
 {}   the input line